SolaceDev/pubsubplus-connector-kafka-source/README.md

 curl http://18.218.82.209:8083/connector-plugins | jq
 ```

 In this case the IP address is one of the nodes running the distributed mode worker process, the port is default 8083 or as specified in the `rest.port` property in `connect-distributed.properties`.
-If the connector is loaded correctly, you should see something similar to:
+If the connector is loaded correctly, you should see a response similar to:

 ```
-[
   {
     "class": "com.solace.source.connector.SolaceSourceConnector",
     "type": "source",